Kelly Ripa Honors Her Favorite ‘Galentines’ In Sweet Instagram Share

 Kelly posed with a stark white wall as a background for a snap with video editor Karli Cantor and pal Kylie Bunbury.
 She then shared an image where she cuddled with retail entrepreneur Lizzie Tisch.

-The talk show host went cheek-to-cheek for a selfie with actress Marisol Nichols, who plays Hermione Lodge on Riverdale, the on-camera wife of Kelly’s husband Mark Consuelos, who portrays Hiram Lodge on the CW hit series.
+The talk show host went cheek-to-cheek for a selfie with actress Marisol Nichols, who plays Hermione Lodge on Riverdale.
+Nichols is the on-camera wife of Kelly’s husband Mark Consuelos, who portrays Hiram Lodge on the CW hit series.

-The final image in the sequence of 10 photos features Kelly, actress Rachael Harris, and Live with Kelly and Ryan senior talent booker Kelly Burkhard standing together, arms around one another, in a stunning, evening poolside shot.
+The final image features Kelly, actress Rachael Harris, and Live with Kelly and Ryan senior talent booker Kelly Burkhard standing together, arms around one another, in a stunning, evening poolside shot.

-Daughter Lola told her mother her posts were “great content” to which Kelly replied, “you say that to all your galentines.”
+Kelly replied, “you say that to all your galentines.”

-Also responding was most of the women featured in the photos, posting messages regarding the way they were posed, the images that were used and most of all, their appreciation for Kelly’s friendship.
+Also responding was most of the women featured in the photos, posting messages regarding the way they were posed, the images that were used, and most of all, their appreciation for Kelly’s friendship.

 “You can see the love and sisterhood in these pictures,” noted one Instagram user.